rtib/tib-debnet/README.markdown

 }
 ```

-The ```debnet::iface::bridge``` resource is defining interfaces for many ports of the
+The ```debnet::iface::bridge``` resource is defining interfaces for each port
-bridge with manual configuration to inhibit multiple use of the same interface.
+of the bridge with manual configuration to inhibit multiple use of the same
+interface.

 Available attributes:
 * ```method``` - (string) interface configuration method (mandatory)